ff6347/wihihihiggle/index.md

 The following are the options of the extended mode.

 ###octaves
 Define the octaves for you expression.
 The default is '1'.
 The more octaves you have the more skips your property will have.
-Accepts also expressions
+Accepts also expressions.

 [**From Adobe Helpfiles:**](http://help.adobe.com/en_US/aftereffects
 /cs/using/WS3878526689cb91655866c1103906